 Does Ginseng Cure Cancer?

-Ginseng is an herb that is broadly used in oriental medicine to treat all kinds of diseases.
-Korean ginseng, also known as Panax or Chinese Ginseng, is regarded as the most effective among the various types of ginseng available.
+Ginseng is an herb that is widely used in oriental medicine to treat all types of diseases.
+Korean ginseng, also known as Panax or Chinese Ginseng, is considered the most effective among the various types of ginseng available.
 It contains a group of compounds called ginsenosides which are responsible for the preventive and curative effects of ginseng.

-Because of the potential of herbs in combating various diseases such as diabetes, cancer, fatigue, and stress, etc., Several studies were conducted throughout the world to understand the secrets behind the efficacy of this herb.
-A research organization examined the effects of ginseng, specifically its potential to cure cancer, and published their findings in the Chinese Medicine Journal.
+Because of the potential of herbs in fighting various diseases such as diabetes, cancer, fatigue, stress, etc. Several studies were conducted throughout the world to understand the secrets behind the efficacy of this herb.
+A research organization examines the effects of ginseng, specifically its potential to cure cancer, and publishes its findings in the Chinese Medicine Journal.
 They argue that ginsenosides act as functional ligands to activate various steroid hormone receptors.
 Through such a mechanism, ginseng works on the body in the same way as steroid hormones.

 Ginseng has shown therapeutic impacts on the cardiovascular system, central nervous system, immunity, metabolism, endocrine function, stress, and aging.
 Ginseng has also been widely applied in oriental medicine to heal cancer.